Maumagnaguagno/MindFreak/README.md

 # MindFreak
 A BrainFuck interpreter with bytecode and language conversion

 Started this project during October 2013 to see something easy to parse for a change.
 The goal was to understand how much could be optimized from the source.
 Ended up discovering a lot of crazy ideas about bytecode and macro optimizations.
 Really fun to do in a weekend, but do not let the funny name fool you, would take a lifetime to master.
-Most of my work was inspired by [Nayuki] and the awesome implementation of a Mandelbrot fractal generator by Erik Bosman.
+Most of my work was inspired by [Nayuki](http://www.nayuki.io/page/optimizing-brainfuck-compiler) and the awesome implementation of a Mandelbrot fractal generator by Erik Bosman.

-### What is this language?
+### What is BrainFuck?
-BrainFuck is a simple language with almost the minimal set of instructions somebody needs to do anything.
+BrainFuck is a simple language with almost the minimal set of instructions someone needs to do anything.
 The idea is that you are in control of a Turing machine without abstractions, like variables and function libraries, only being able to move the pointer/head and writing to the current cell in the tape.
 You only have access to this set of instructions:
 - **>** 	move pointer to the right ```pointer += 1```
 - **<** 	move pointer to the left ```pointer -= 1```
 - **+** 	increment value of cell ```tape[pointer] += 1```